tuftsanti/Bookmarks/README.md

 # Bookmarks
-# Ian Galleher and Andy Riecker collab.
+## Collaboration by Ian Galleher and Andy Riecker

-Our Bookmark App for GA
+Our simple Bookmark App for General Assembly

-Added a DEV and newFrontend branches when CRA Minimal failed!